przemyslawbak/Portfolio_Website/README.md

 ## Purpose

-Project created from scrap to present my portfolio projects.
+Solution created from scrap to present my portfolio projects.
 Web application contains a few words about them, my technology stack and information about me.
 Feel free to visit the website and fill up a survey dialog in "about and contact" tab.

 ## Features